-- 2-1.
-If external USB 3.0 storage is attached, a volume size larger than 16TB is supported.
+- 2. Note on external storage enclosure via the USB 3.0 interface (the upper port): - 2-1.
+If external USB 3.0 storage is attached, a max. volume size of 16TB is supported.
 The NVR supports the connection to a USB3.0 storage with a maximum of 5 disk drives.
 The minimum storage size in the external storage is 64GB. - 2-2.
 The external storage must be powered on first before the NVR. - 2-3.
 Hot-swapping is not supported.
 If the external storage is disconnected, recording will be continued using the NVR's internal disk drives. - 2-4.
 The storage configuration on the external storage is separately configured, e.g., RAID configuration.
 The RAID volume on the external storage appears to the NVR as a single large disk drive, and you should create a volume from it from the Storage configuration page. - 2-5.
 If the disk drives in the external storage are not configured into the NVR's storage volumes, you can use them as the external backup devices.
 To do so, you should format disk drives in the external storage in the FAT32 or NTFS format, and export the recorded video on NVR to these disk drives.